- Places to Explore

 - Fodor's Choice

-St. Petersburg maintains its reputation as a citadel of classical ballet, but the works of some more modern works do appear on the playbill.
-However, audiences are slow to change their expectations, and modern ballets almost always perform to a half-empty auditorium.
 Between February and March, the company runs the impressive Mariinsky International Ballet Festival, which has at least one premiere and an array of guest performers from other renowned companies, such as London's Royal Ballet, Opera Bastille, and the American Ballet Theater.

-The Mariinsky is also at the forefront of the world's opera companies, thanks largely to the achievements of the Mariinsky's artistic director Valery Gergiev.
+The Mariinsky is also at the forefront of the world's opera companies, thanks largely to the achievements of the Mariinsky's artistic director, Valery Gergiev.
 The company's best operatic repertoire centers on Russian opera: Tchaikovsky's The Queen of Spades, Prokofiev's Semyon Kotko, Shostakovich's The Nose, Rimsky-Korsakov's The Legend of the Invisible City of Kitezh, and The Snow Maiden are particularly recommended.

 Operas are all sung in their original language; Russian operas are all provided with English subtitles, while Russian subtitles are given for foreign operas.
 Verdi can be hit-or-miss, but Wagner is one of Gergiev's greatest passions, and the company now feels very much at home with the composer.
-The orchestra's rapport with the conductor is amazing, the sound is nuanced and powerful.
+The orchestra's rapport with the conductor is amazing, and the sound is nuanced and powerful.

 Ballet and opera share the calendar throughout the year; the opera and ballet companies both tour, but at any given time one of the companies is performing in St. Petersburg.
-A second stage, designed by the renowned Canadian architectural firm Diamond and Schmitt, is set to open in late 2011.

 Fodor's Trip Planning Ideas